 We all need a healthy amount of self-esteem and confidence to lead a happy life.
 We help to build these qualities in our children by loving and supporting them.
-It’s also just as important for a child to build their own positive beliefs about themselves – a skill which they can take with them into adulthood.
+It’s also just as important for a child to build their own positive beliefs about themselves – a skill that they can take with them into adulthood.

 What we say to ourselves has power over what we become, and we can help our children

 Some examples of positive affirmations you can use with your child are:

-• I am perfect just the way I am
+- I am perfect just the way I am

-• I accept myself even though sometimes I make mistakes
+- I accept myself even though sometimes I make mistakes

-• I am loved
+- I am loved

-• Every day brings new opportunities
+- Every day brings new opportunities

-• I can become whatever I want to be
+- I can become whatever I want to be

 - I am open to new and exciting possibilities

-• Wonderful and awesome things happen to me
+- Wonderful and awesome things happen to me

 Pick one of the cards and read it aloud together each morning, or at night before bedtime.
 Repeat the affirmation aloud at least 4 or 5 times.
 Keep using the same affirmation card for 3 to 4 weeks before moving on to a new one.
 You could also choose an affirmation based on what is happening in your child’s life rather than choosing a random card.

-Spending just a few minutes each day repeating positive affirmations can really make a difference to your child’s self-esteem.
-It’s also helpful for adults too, so be a role model and work on your own set of affirmations.
+Spending just a few minutes each day repeating positive affirmations can make a difference to your child’s self-esteem.
+It’s helpful for adults too, so be a role model and work on your own set of affirmations.